ChordPro/chordpro/docs/content/ChordPro-Reference-RelNotes.md

 * Support for [strum patterns](https://www.chordpro.org/beta/directives-env_grid/#strums) in grids.
 * [Bookmarks](https://www.chordpro.org/beta/chordpro_markup/#bookmarks).
 * [Break items](https://www.chordpro.org/beta/table_of_contents/#break) in Table of Content lines.
+* [Improved control](https://www.chordpro.org/beta/chordpro-configuration-pdf/#songbook-pages) over page order and alignment.

 ### GUI improvements

 * You can now set the preferred filename extension for ChordPro song file names.
 * When saving a preview PDF, the default output filename is derived from the current song or folder.
 * ChordPro will no longer offer saving the preview on exit.
 It can easily be regenerated and exported if needed.
-* The editor no longer shows line numbers by default.
-You can change this in the settings for the editor.
-Line numbers will always be shown when the messages pane is visible.
 * The save and clean operations for the messages are now provided by buttons on the messages pane itself.
+* Simplified the editor Insert menu.
+Add inserting special symbols.
+* Typing a `{start_of_section}` will automatically provide the corresponding `{end_of_section}`.

 ### Other improvements

 * New metadata directives: [sortartist](https://www.chordpro.org/beta/directives-sortartist/) and [tag](https://www.chordpro.org/beta/directives-tag/).
 * New font: [MuseJazzText](https://www.chordpro.org/beta/chordpro-fonts/#method-1-using-a-font-description).
+* Chord diagrams can now have nice, curly barres.
+Thanks to Michail Vourlakos for contributing.
 * (Experimental) [allpages](https://www.chordpro.org/beta/directives-image/#anchoranchor) anchor for images.
 Similar to the _page_ anchor, but the image is repeated on *every* page of the song.
 * Lilypond delegate supports a property "program" to explicitly designate the Lilypond program.
 * Filenames in filelists may be quoted, even if no options are involved.
 * Filenames in filelists are considered relative to the filelist.
 * Are you using the preprocessor in your abc and ly environments?
-Please use the more general parser.preprocess.env-... instead.
+Please use the more general `parser.preprocess.env-`... instead.
 * Config [settings.maj7delta](https://www.chordpro.org/beta/chordpro-configuration-generic/#general-settings) to obtain a delta symbol instead of 'maj7' in chord names.
-* You can now use the special [ChordPro Symbols](https://www.chordpro.org/beta/chordpro-symbols/) from markup.
+* You can now use special [ChordPro Symbols](https://www.chordpro.org/beta/chordpro-symbols/) from markup.
 * Songbooks now can have both a [cover](https://www.chordpro.org/beta/using-chordpro/#cover) and [front matter](https://www.chordpro.org/beta/using-chordpro/#front-matter).
 * To avoid confusion, command line option `--print-default-config` will now print the **template** config instead of the **full** config.
 To print the full config, repeat the option.
 * In case of emergency it is now possible to obtain chord brackets in lyrics and annotations.
 * Allow name based array access in config augment.
 * Font specifications in the config may now carry (some) properties.
 E.g. `pdf.fonts.comment_box : "sans 12; frame=1"`.
+* Command line options `--even-pages-number-left` (`-L`) and `--odd-pages-numbers-left` are no longer functional.
+They did the wrong thing anyway.
+Use [`pdf.songbook`](https://www.chordpro.org/beta/chordpro-configuration-pdf/#songbook-pages) in the config file instead.

 ### Bug Fixes

+* Prevent "settings migrated" dialog if not applicable.
 * Some issues with Unicode filenames on Windows.
 * Some issues with line endings on Windows.
 * Fix image alignment with indent.